single-cell-data/TileDB-SOMA/reference/SOMACollectionBase.md

 Base class for objects containing persistent collection of SOMA objects, mapping string keys to any SOMA object (lifecycle: maturing).

+## Note

+This method is not supported for Carrara (TileDB v3) URIs.
+For Carrara collections, use the `add_new_*` methods instead, which create child objects at nested URIs that are automatically registered with the parent collection.

+## Carrara (TileDB v3) behavior

+For Carrara URIs, child objects created at nested URIs are automatically added to the parent collection.
+Calling this method on an already- registered child is a **no-op** for backward compatibility.

 ## See also

 Derived classes: [`SOMACollection`](SOMACollection.md),